-While our history is full of fascinating stories behind a President‘s exercise of the pardon power, history rarely delves into the mechanics of how to apply for a presidential pardon.
+While our history is full of fascinating stories behind a Presidents to grant a presidential pardon application, history rarely delves into the mechanics of how to apply for a presidential pardon.
 Here is some information to shed light on that important issue.

 How to Apply for a Presidential Pardon - The Background

 Among the clemency powers granted to the President of the United States, the power to grant a full pardon for a federal crime is probably the most prominent.
 The effect of a presidential pardon is to remove any civil disabilities, such as the right to vote, the right to hold public office, and the right to sit on a jury, as a result of a criminal conviction.